ubirch/ubirch-event-log/event-log-sdk/README.md

 import com.ubirch.util.ToJson

+/**
-object App extends EventLogging {
+  * Represents an example of how to use the EventLogging SDK */ object SDKExample extends EventLogging {

   def main(args: Array[String]): Unit = {